mikepk/botocore/docs/source/reference/services/ses.rst

-      By default, the string must be 7-bit ASCII.
-If the text must contain any other characters, then you must use MIME encoded-word syntax (RFC 2047) instead of a literal string.
+      .. note::

+        Amazon SES does not support the SMTPUTF8 extension, as described in`RFC6531 <https://tools.ietf.org/html/rfc6531>`__ .
+For this reason, the *local part* of a source email address (the part of the email address that precedes the @ sign) may only contain `7-bit ASCII characters <https://en.wikipedia.org/wiki/Email_address#Local-part>`__ .
+If the *domain part* of an address (the part after the @ sign) contains non-ASCII characters, they must be encoded using Punycode, as described in `RFC3492 <https://tools.ietf.org/html/rfc3492.html>`__ .
+The sender name (also known as the *friendly name* ) may contain non-ASCII characters.
+These characters must be encoded using MIME encoded-word syntax, as described in `RFC 2047 <https://tools.ietf.org/html/rfc2047>`__ .
 MIME encoded-word syntax uses the following form: ``=?charset?encoding?encoded-text?=`` .
-For more information, see `RFC 2047 <https://tools.ietf.org/html/rfc2047>`__ .

-      .. note::

       If you specify the ``Source`` parameter and have feedback forwarding enabled, then bounces and complaints will be sent to this email address.
 This takes precedence over any Return-Path header that you might include in the raw text of the message.